uliwitness/eleven/Readme.md

 ------------

 For TLS support (i.e. so user passwords don't cross the line in plain text), you need to build LibreSSL's libtls.
-The project mostly does that for you, but if you're building on Mac OS X, you may need to install automake, autoconf and libtool, e.g. using Homebrew
+The project has a "libressl" target that does that for you, but you may need to install automake, autoconf and libtool, e.g. using Homebrew

 	brew install autoconf
 	brew install automake
 	brew install libtool

-So the project can just run the libTLS build scripts.
+as that is what the libTLS build scripts use.

 Command handlers